NeilEcosse/uk_exports_to_eu_jan21/README.md

 https://www.ons.gov.uk/economy/nationalaccounts/balanceofpayments/datasets/uktradeallcountriesseasonallyadjusted

-The most recent period covered by this data in January 2021, giving us the first published figures after the Brexit withdrawal agreement came into effect.
+The most recent period covered by this data is January 2021, giving us the first published figures after the Brexit withdrawal agreement came into effect.

 <br>